TwahaNz/FBLT/README.md

 an advert, this further complicates the process of posting an advert, as often there are too

-many categories to scroll through and your advert may fall under multiple or no categories.
+many categories to scroll through and your advert may fall under multiple or no categories at all.

 With our app you will not be required to choose a category as we will create an algorithm